RBS in talks with regulators to appoint McEwan as new CEO - FT

 McEwan, a New Zealander, was recruited to run RBS's retail banking business in August 2012 and has been seen as the leading candidate for the CEO role.

-He previously ran retail banking at Commonwealth Bank of Australia (CBA.AX), a background which fits with the government's long-term strategy for RBS.
+He previously ran retail banking at Commonwealth Bank of Australia, a background which fits with the government's long-term strategy for RBS.

 Assuming his selection is approved, his appointment could be announced as early as Thursday or along with the lender's second-quarter results on Friday, the financial daily reported.